 Cordelia turns him too.

-Jonathan's physically weak, but he's smart, and that's a strength her pack needs, unprepared as it is.
+Jonathan's weak, but he's smart, and her pack needs that.
 Kyle isn't terribly strong himself.
-But he'll do.
+But he'll do, for now.
 She can train him, she plans to train them both regardless.
 She can protect them, but her strength alone won't make the pack truly strong.

 She hums happily as she drives them home.
 The joy of new Kin singing in her bones.
 She still has plans to hunt monsters, but she won't be much use at the moment.
 She's not strong enough for a tough fight.
 She's tired, all the power she's channeled has left her worn out.